Slymar19/Loan-Classification-Project/README.md

 	Recall(Not Approved): 0.9808

 Key Insights
-Credit score is the strongest predictor of loan approval.
+· Credit score is the strongest predictor of loan approval.
-Income level also positively influences the likelihood of loan approval.
+· Income level also positively influences the likelihood of loan approval.
-Surprisingly, education level had no significant impact on loan approval outcomes.
+· Surprisingly, education level had no significant impact on loan approval outcomes.

 Conclusion
 This project highlights how machine learning can efficiently predict loan approvals and provide actionable insights for financial decision-making.